SoftwareTemplates/cli/README.md

 If this flag is added to the init command, the project name will automatically selected.
 If this flag is not provided the cli will open a input prompt

+4. `--customTemplateUrl`
+If you want to use templates that are not from the softwareTemplates cli, you can do so with this flag.
+Just insert the git url of you repository and the template will be used.<br>
+<strong>NOTE: The templates must have the valid init structure.
+Otherwise it will not work with the cli.

 # Installation